humanchimp/load-module/README.md

-# 🐣hatch
+# load-module

-rollup + typescript boilerplate
+The `loadModule` capability of rollup as its own package

 ## license